 What does Forest School look like at Holgate?

 We are very lucky at Holgate Primary and Nursery School to have our own on-site spinney, which we are able to utilise for our Forest School.

-The Forest School area is located at the far end of the school grounds, just a 5 minute walk away from the main school building, but far enough for the children to feel like they are leaving their familiar school grounds.
+The Forest School area is located within the school grounds, just a 2 minute walk away from the main school building, but far enough for the children to feel like they are leaving their familiar school grounds.

 Forest School sessions last up to 2 hours dependent on the weather and temperature during that session.

 Forest School sessions always begin with safety, recall of previously taught rules and boundary awareness games.
 We also focus heavily during our sessions on developing an awareness, appreciation of and respect for the natural environment around us.
 We ensure that children fully understand the importance of showing care and concern for our world and its inhabitants.